sagemathinc/websocketfs/README.md

 TODO.md    lib       pnpm-lock.yaml  websocketfs.term
 ```

-You can do `ls -l`, and read and write files.
+You can do `ls -l`, and read and write files, etc.

 ### A Note about Fuse

-FUSE is really weird on MacOS due to security constraints and commercial interests.
-I'm developing this for linux.
 To install or build, you need to have the fuse C library
 available:

 ```sh